TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-ssas.md

 ### Common Issues

 * **Where can I find the installation media or the license key in an Azure SQL VM?**

-  - If you already have a SQL Server VM created from Azure Marketplace, you can find  the installation media at **C:\SQLServerFull**.
+  - If you already have a SQL Server VM created from Azure Marketplace, you can find the installation media at **C:\SQLServerFull**
-  - To get the product key, you can launch setup.exe from ***C:\SQLServerFull***, copy the product key that appears in the install process and exit the installer.
+  - To get the product key, you can launch setup.exe from ***C:\SQLServerFull***, copy the product key that appears in the install process, and exit the installer

 ## **Recommended Documents**